Discover Réunion : Nature (Biodiversity / Fauna & Flora)

 Birds to protect

 Birds are very popular on the island, and a great deal is being done to protect them.
 Often small in size, not needing large wings to cover a small territory, they have three omnipresent predators: rats, which eat their eggs, feral cats and man.
 A flagship operation is carried out every year for a month from mid-April: Nights Without Lights.
-Most towns turn off their public lighting to help young Barau's petrels and black petrels, endemic to Réunion Island, to leave their nests and head out to sea, unaffected by urban light pollution.
+Most towns switch off public lighting to help young Barau's petrels and black petrels, endemic to Reunion Island, to leave their nests and head out to sea, unaffected by urban light pollution.
 Among the most spectacular is the paille-en-queue, the island's emblem and found throughout the Indian Ocean.
 Its long white tail makes it easy to spot, and it nests most of the time in the cliffs along the coast.
 The island's only bird of prey, the papangue is an endemic bird.
-Although it has disappeared from Mauritius, there are still around 200 pairs on Réunion.
-The ram is a noisy little yellow bird that weaves straw nests hanging from tree branches, a true architectural marvel, but don't park your car under it.
+Although it has disappeared from Mauritius, there are still around 200 pairs on Reunion Island.
+The ram is the noisy little yellow bird that weaves straw nests on tree branches, a true architectural marvel, but don't park your car under it.
 The cardinal wears a beautiful red tunic.
 Finally, the tuit-tuit is the most endangered of all, with only a few pairs left on the Roche Écrite massif, in the Chicots and Affouches plains.

 Top 10: Faune